yeehaa123/medial_operations/db/medial_operations.md

 #### Readings

 Lacan, Jacques.
-"Psychoanalysis and cybernetics, or on the nature of language." *The Seminar of Jacques Lacan.
-Book 2: the Ego in Freud's Theory and in the Technique of Psychoanalysis.
-1954-1955.* Ed.
-Jacques-Alain Miller.
-Trans.
+"Psychoanalysis and cybernetics, or on the nature of language." *The Ego in Freud's Theory and in the Technique of Psychoanalysis.* Trans.
 Sylvana Tomaselli.
 Cambridge: Cambridge University Press, 1988.
 294-308.
 Print.

 Nietzsche, Friedrich.
 "The Future of Science." *Human, All Too Human.* Trans.
 R.J.
 Hollingdale.
 Cambridge: Cambridge University Press, 1996.
 119-119.
 Print.